45 of the Best Shows to Watch on Netflix Right Now

 1. The Man with 1000 Kids

-Watch as a group of families learn the charismatic Dutch man they had trusted to donate sperm to fulfil their dreams of having children, is also a sperm donor to hundreds — or perhaps thousands — of other children across the world.
-Putting a spotlight on the lack of international regulations for sperm donors, The Man with 1000 Kids shows the irreversible impact this has had not only had on countless families and children, but also the biological father himself.
+Watch as a group of families learn that the charismatic Dutch man they had trusted to donate sperm to fulfil their dreams of having children is also a sperm donor to hundreds — or perhaps thousands — of other children across the world.
+Putting a spotlight on the lack of international regulations for sperm donors, The Man with 1000 Kids shows the irreversible impact this has had on countless families and children, but also the biological father himself.

 2. The Gentlemen

-A spinoff of one of Guy Richie’s greatest films, The Gentlemen series promises to bring swagger to the screen over eight weed infused episodes.
-White Lotus’ hot-yet-douchebag-husband, Theo James, plays Eddie Horniman (the joke writes itself), the heir to his father’s estate which he soon discovers also happens to be part of a cannabis empire.
+A spinoff of one of Guy Ritchie’s greatest films, The Gentlemen series promises to bring swagger to the screen over eight weed-infused episodes.
+White Lotus’ second-season hot-yet-douchebag-husband, Theo James, plays Eddie Horniman (the joke writes itself), the heir to his father’s estate which he soon discovers also happens to be part of a cannabis empire.
 If you were a fan of the film and worry the remake won’t do it justice – relax.
 Ritchie is at the helm as creator, co-writer, executive producer, and director of the first two episodes.

 3. Dallas Cowboys Cheerleaders: Making the Team